 Are there Toilet Facilities?

-Yes, in the park’s center, you will find a large well maintained facility with drinking fountains.
+Yes, there are two but the main one is located in the park’s center, you will find a large well-maintained facility with drinking fountains.

 Pack Out:

-We love this Island, and want to keep the natural beauty please respect the places you visit and pack out what you pack in and leave the area better than when you arrived.
+We love Vancouver Island and want to keep the natural beauty.
+Please respect the places you visit and pack out what you pack in and leave the area better than when you arrived.
 We all know how much trash can spoil an experience and the environment, so please help us keep it clean!

 Wildlife: